dhowe/dialogic/README.md

 1. Clone this respository to your local file system ```` $ git clone https://github.com/dhowe/dialogic.git````

-1. From Visual Studio(7.3.3) do Menu->File->Open, then select dialogic.sln from the top-level of the cloned dir
+1. From Visual Studio 2017 do Menu->File->Open, then select dialogic.sln from the top-level of the cloned dir

 1. The solution should open with 3-4 sub-projects, as in the image below.